minecow135/ainstall/options.md

 ## Arch install

-### -i
+- -i

   Set drive to install arch linux to

-### -g
+- -g

   Set grub name.
 This is what the boot option is called

-### -h
+- -h

   Set hostname for the finished installation

-### -k
+- -k

   Set keyboard layout for the finished installation

-### -l
+- -l

   Set language for the finished installation

-### -t
+- -t

   Set timezone for the finished installation

-### -c
+- -c

   Set password for encrypted drive for the finished installation

-### -f
+- -f

   Set filesystem for the main partition

-#### Valid options
+### Valid options

-- btrfs
-- ext4
+  btrfs, ext4

-### -u
+- -u

   Set username for the default user

-### -p
+- -p

   Set password for the default user

-### -r
+- -r

   Set where the script is saved, ot where it should be downloaded to

-### -s
+- -s

   Set where the script should be saved on the finished installation

-### -n
+- -n

   Disable automatic restart after finised install

-### -d
+- -d

   Set dotfile git repository to download

-### -D
+- -D

   Set folder for local dotfiles

-### -S
+- -S

   Enable automatic install without any confirm.

-#### WARNING: THIS WILL DELETE EVERYTHING ON THE DISK SET WITH "-i"
+### WARNING: THIS WILL DELETE EVERYTHING ON THE DISK SET WITH "-i"

-### -E
+- -E

   Set environment file with options to use